-Setting Type Settings Lumify Power Module Charge Cycles displays the number of times the battery has been depleted and recharged.
-Charge Level displays the percentage of the battery charge level.
-Philips recommends charging the LPM if the battery charge level is below 20%. • Design Capacity (DC) displays the rated capacity of the battery in milliampere-hours (mAh). • FCC to DC Ratio displays a percent comparison between the full charge capacity of the battery and its design capacity.
-Ratios below 100% show degradation of the battery capacity.
-Full Charge Capacity (FCC) displays the current effective capacity of the battery in milliampere-hours (mAh). • Status displays the operational status of the LPM.
-A status of Normal indicates the LPM is ready for scanning. • Temperature displays the temperature of the battery in degrees Celsius (°C).
-Low temperatures can negatively affect battery life.
-Voltage displays the battery voltage in millivolts (mV).
+Setting Type Settings Lumify Power Module • Charge Cycles displays the number of times the battery has been depleted and recharged. • Charge Level displays the percentage of the battery charge level.
+Philips recommends charging the LPM if the battery charge level is below 20%. • Design Capacity displays the rated capacity of the battery in milliampere-hours (mAh). • FCC to DC Ratio displays a percent comparison between the current capacity of the battery and its rated capacity.
+Ratios below 100% show degradation of the battery capacity. • Full Charge Capacity displays the current effective capacity of the battery in milliampere-hours (mAh). • Status displays the operational status of the LPM.
+A status of Normal indicates the LPM is ready for scanning.
+Temperature displays the temperature of the battery in degrees Celsius (°C).
+Low temperatures can negatively affect battery life. • Voltage displays the battery voltage in millivolts (mV).
 Patient Database Import restores the patient database from an archived file. • Export archives the patient database to an encrypted file on your mobile device.
 Repair removes corruption from the database.
 Reset deletes all patient data.
-For more information, see "Exporting and Importing the Patient Database" on page 201 and "Repairing the Patient Database" on page 200.
+For more information, see "Exporting and Importing the Patient Database" on page 187.